With Treatment

 Call (855) 304-5885 for 24/7 help with treatment.

-Ideal Option Pllc is a residential treatment facility in Great Falls, Montana that is located in the 59401 zip code.
-Ideal Option Pllc offers residential treatment for substance abuse.
-It offers 12-step rehab, trauma counseling and motivational interviewing.
+Ideal Option Pllc is a residential substance abuse rehab facility in Great Falls, MT that is located in the 59401 zip code.
+Ideal Option Pllc provides Housing services, Case management and Early intervention for HIV.
+It provides treatment to women and men.

 Address: 1601 2nd Avenue North , Suite 300-W, Great Falls, MT 59401 in Cascade County